fboender/scriptform/doc/MANUAL.md

       default value is '`Submit`'. **Optional**, **String**.

     - **`script`**: The path to an executable script of binary that will be called if the form is submitted.
 See also [Callbacks](#callbacks).
-If this field is omitted, Scriptform will instead call a python callable (function, method) that's been registered.
-Scriptform will raise an error if the script isn't found, if the script isn't executable or (if the `script` tag is omitted) if no Python callback is registered to handle this form.
-      **String**.
+When Scriptform starts, it switches to the directory containing the form definition.
+You should place your scripts there or otherwise specify full paths to the scripts.  **Required**, **String**.

     - **`output`**: Determines how the output of the callback is handled.
 See the [Output](#output) section.
 The default value is '`escaped`'.